The Identify API is only available to Business plan customers.

 User Attributes are data values about users of your site passed to Hotjar from your client-side code over Hotjar's Identify API.
 This API is available on all pages containing the Hotjar Tracking Code.

 This data is passed to Hotjar in key-value pairs as an asynchronous AJAX call to Hotjar's servers.
 These values are associated with a User ID, a uniquely identifiable value passed to Hotjar in your code from a User ID value from your user database.
-This allows Hotjar to associate data collected about them with the same user ID you use in your own database, as well as lookup visitor information held on Hotjar about that user.
+This allows Hotjar to associate data collected about them with the same user ID you use in your own database, as well as lookup user information held on Hotjar about that user.

 There are 4 phases to the process of sending User Attributes to and using them with Hotjar.